itshosted/webutils/report/README.md

 activity.log contains regular info supplied by Msg and Debug(isVerbose) error.log contains Err supplied info.

 If isVerbose is set to true all logging text is appended to stdout and stderr besides the log-file for easily debugging.

+Every call to Err() also supplies a backtrace.

 ```
 func Init(prefix string, path string, isVerbose bool) error